JurajMarcin/xrpm/README.md

 **auto**

-- load the first detected profile and execute after script
+- load the first detected profile or xrandr --auto if no profile is detected and execute after script

 ## Files